OfficeDev/Office-Addin-Scripts/packages/custom-functions-metadata/Specification.md

 Used to indicate that a custom function is a streaming function.

-To denote the custom function is cancelable use @streaming cancelable.

 The last parameter should be of type `CustomFunctions.StreamingHandler<ResultType>`.
 The function should return `void`.

 Streaming functions do not return values directly, but rather should call `setResult(result: ResultType)` using the last parameter.

+### @cancelable

+Used to indicate that a custom function is cancelable.

+The last parameter should be of type `CustomFunctions.CancelableHandler`.

 ### @volatile